 06

 As defined by the General Data Protection Regulation (GDPR), providers and operators of DiGA must ensure the integrity and confidentiality of the processed data.
 In order to guarantee this, data controllers must take suitable technical and organizational measures.
 These include data encryption or pseudonymization technologies.
 In accordance with the Digital Health Applications Ordinance (DiGAV) and similar to what is required under the rules governing health insurance funds (Section 80 SGB X), data must be processed locally in the Federal Republic of Germany, the member states of the EU, the contracting states of the Agreement on the European Economic Area (EEA) and Switzerland, or in states for which there is an adequacy decision in accordance with Article 45 GDPR.
-Processing of the data outside the EU is not permitted on the basis of Article 46 GDPR (standard contractual clauses) or Article 47 (binding corporate rules).
-Due to the invalidation of the Privacy Shield as a result of the Schrems II ruling of 2020, the processing of health data by contractors or service providers from the USA is no longer permitted.

 09